Sarvesh025/Sarvesh025/README.md

 - 👋 Hi, I’m @Sarvesh025
 - 👀 Interested in Web Development
-- 🌱 Currently learning Nextjs
+- 🌱 Currently doing Nextjs
 - 💞️ Looking to collaborate with Start-ups
 - 📫 How to reach me sarveshkumarroy1@gmail.com